choxos/nmi/miscellaneous/manuscript/nmi_rsm_manuscript.md

 *Values represent mean HbA1c reduction (%) with 95% confidence intervals*

-**Figure 4: Treatment Effect Modification by Baseline HbA1c**
+**Figure 7: Treatment Effect Modification by Baseline HbA1c**

-*[Figure 4 would show: (A) Network diagram with treatment nodes and connections, (B) Effect modification curves for each treatment across HbA1c levels, (C) Treatment ranking changes across HbA1c spectrum, (D) Confidence intervals for effect estimates]*
+The diabetes treatment network analysis demonstrates substantial effect modification by baseline HbA1c levels, with treatment rankings changing dramatically across the glycemic control spectrum.
+This analysis showcases the clinical importance of accounting for effect modification in evidence synthesis.

 ### 5.4 Comparison with Traditional Approaches